mmesh/docs/docs/platform/administration/kubernetes.md

+---
+title: Kubernetes Integration Administration
+description: You can connect your Kubernetes Services and Pods to your mmesh in seconds with mmeshctl without adding a single line of code or configuration.
+---

 # Kubernetes

-You can connect your Kubernetes Services and Pods to your mmesh in seconds with the mmesh CLI without adding a single line of code or configuration.
+You can connect your Kubernetes Services and Pods to your mmesh in seconds with `mmeshctl` without adding a single line of code or configuration.

 > See [Kubernetes](/docs/platform/kubernetes/overview/) section to find more information on how it works the Kubernetes integration in mmesh.